arthurflor23/handwritten-text-recognition/README.md

 ## Tutorial Notebook

-To help you get started, a tutorial material has been created.
-This tutorial provides a step-by-step guide to exploring the main pipeline of the project.
+A tutorial material is provided to help with getting started.
+It offers a step-by-step guide to exploring the main pipeline of the project.

 The tutorial is designed to be beginner-friendly and can be easily run on [Google Colab](https://research.google.com/colaboratory/), a cloud-based Jupyter notebook environment.
-It provides a hands-on experience of using the project's features and demonstrates the usage of various parameters and functionalities.
+It provides a hands-on experience of the project's features and demonstrates the usage of various parameters and functionalities.

-By following the tutorial, you'll be able to:
+The tutorial covers:

-- Understand the project's pipeline.
+- The project's pipeline.
-- Learn how to set up required dependencies and environment.
+- Setup of required dependencies and environment.
-- Explore different parameters.
+- Exploration of different parameters.
-- Execute data training and testing pipelines.
+- Execution of data training and testing pipelines.
-- Gain insights into your own context problem.
+- Insights applicable to specific context problems.

-To access the material, see the [Tutorial Jupyter Notebook](https://github.com/arthurflor23/handwritten-text-recognition/blob/master/tutorial.ipynb) located in the project repository.
-Follow the notebook instructions to run the code and explore the features.
+The material is available in the [Tutorial Jupyter Notebook](https://github.com/arthurflor23/handwritten-text-recognition/blob/master/tutorial.ipynb) located in the project repository.
+The notebook instructions describe how to run the code and explore the features.

-## Sponsor

-This project is part of the PhD work and is currently in parallel development.
-Thus, your support would greatly contribute to its progress.
-If you find this project valuable or if it has helped you in any way, please consider showing your support by sponsoring it.
-The sponsorship will help me dedicate more time and resources to enhance the project and implement new features.

-You can support this project through [Ko-fi](https://ko-fi.com/arthurflor23).
-Thank you for considering sponsorship.

 ## References

-If you are interested in learning more about the project or the subject of Handwritten Text Recognition, you may be interested in the following references:
+The following references provide additional insights and background information related to Handwritten Text Recognition, and citations are appreciated if any of these works have contributed to related research or projects.

 - Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. and Lima, Estanislau B. [HTR-Flor: A Deep Learning System for Offline Handwritten Text Recognition](https://doi.org/10.1109/SIBGRAPI51738.2020.00016).
 33rd SIBGRAPI Conference on Graphics, Patterns and Images (SIBGRAPI), 2020.